-A. The regularly scheduled work week shall not exceed five days.
+- A. The regularly scheduled work week shall not exceed five days.
 The regularly scheduled workday shall not exceed eight hours in addition to a daily duty free lunch period.
 Starting and dismissal times will be assigned by the principal or the appropriate director.
 However, no change in starting and dismissal times in excess of two hours will be made without the concurrence of the Union and the affected unit member.
 Such change in assigned schedule may occur no more frequently than one time each school year.
 This limitation will not apply where the entire shift of the position assignment is changed.
-By mutual agreement between the Board and the Union, the work hours or work week for an employee or group of employees may be modified to exceed five days per week or eight hours per day.

-The parties recognize the desirability of providing employees in the bargaining unit who work less than 40 hours per week the opportunity to work an optimal number of hours per week consistent with the operating needs and efficiency of the school system.

-B. Except for bus operators and bus attendants, the workday for 40-hour per week unit members shall consist of eight hours of work within eight and one half consecutive hours unless the workday has been modified as indicated in Section A above.
+By mutual agreement between the Board and the Union, the work hours or work week for an employee or group of employees may be modified to exceed five days per week or eight hours per day. - The parties recognize the desirability of providing employees in the bargaining unit who work less than 40 hours per week the opportunity to work an optimal number of hours per week consistent with the operating needs and efficiency of the school system. - B. Except for bus operators and bus attendants, the workday for 40 hours per week unit members shall consist of eight hours of work within eight and one half consecutive hours unless the workday has been modified as indicated in Section A above.
 The workday for unit members working less than 40 hours shall also consist of regularly scheduled consecutive working hours exclusive of duty free lunch periods when applicable.
 Starting and dismissal times for bus operators and bus attendants will be assigned by the director of transportation.
-Nothing shall prevent a unit member from voluntarily requesting an exception to this section.
+Nothing shall prevent a unit member from voluntarily requesting an exception to this section. - Schedules should be provided that identify employee assignments for indoor recess coverage.
+This should be done in a way that minimizes, to the extent possible, the impact on employees' core responsibilities. - Work schedules shall include intended break times or time frames for a break to occur and, where appropriate, time for lunch.
+If circumstances do not allow an employee to take a break at the intended time or during the intended time frame for the break, the supervisor will inform the employee and let them know when the break will be rescheduled or if it has to be canceled.